 Much of the work of developing and refining legislation happens through Congressional committees and subcommittees.
-Therefore, it is important that advocates reach lawmakers serving on committees whose jurisdictions impact the social and behavioral sciences (see page 23-24 for a list of the most relevant committees).
+Therefore, it is important that advocates reach lawmakers serving on committees whose jurisdictions impact the social and behavioral sciences (see pages 24-25 for a list of the committees most relevant to the social and behavioral sciences).
 Committees are led by a Chair (from the majority party) and the Ranking Member (from the minority party).
 Most Members of Congress sit on multiple committees.